awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 +  `SemanticVersion`: The version of your serverless application\.
 You can find this from the **My Applications** section of the AWS Serverless Application Repository\.
 +  `Parameter` \(optional\): Application parameters\.

+**Note**
+For `ApplicationID` and `SemanticVersion`, [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) are not supported\.
+You must hard code those strings\.
+The `ApplicationID` will be updated when it is cloned by AWS Marketplace\.

 If you are planning to reference config/script files in your AWS CloudFormation template, follow the format shown below\.
 For nested templates \(AWS::Cloudformation::Stack\), only TemplateURLs without intrinsic functions are supported\.
 Note the `Parameters` content in the template\.

 ```